Crossover (fiction): Between established shows

 Crossovers involving principals can also occur when the characters have no prior relationship, but are related by time period, locale or profession.
 The Law and Order series, for example, afford a commonality of setting and profession which lends itself to crossovers, both within the franchise and in a wider universe.
-Law & Order: SVU has crossed over several times with Chicago P.D. and Chicago Fire, as well as sharing a common character with Homicide: Life on the Street.
-NCIS has crossed over with NCIS: Los Angeles, NCIS: New Orleans and JAG, while NCIS: Los Angeles has crossed over with both Scorpion and Hawaii Five-0.
 Following the cancellation of the ABC soap opera One Life to Live and its high-rated finale, several characters crossed over into the network's remaining soap opera General Hospital, remaining in the same timeline as their former show.

-The CSI franchise is another common example of the crossover phenomena, with the original series crossing over with CSI: Miami, CSI: Cyber, CSI: NY and Without a Trace.
-CSI: NY crossed over with fellow CBS series Cold Case, and Ted Danson appeared as a regular on both CSI and Cyber.
-Similarly, Family Guy has crossed over with The Simpsons, while The Simpsons has crossed over with Futurama.
-The X-Files has in turn crossed over with Millennium, Homicide: Life on the Street, The Lone Gunmen and Cops.
-A proposed crossover with The West Wing was planned, but was never produced.